Ecommerce Payment Security: 10 Small Business Best Practices

 If you choose a self-hosted option, your merchant services provider will request PCI compliance documentation each year, based on your processing volume.
 If you process fewer than 20,000 Visa credit card payments annually, you’ll have to fill out a Self-assessment Questionnaire (SAQ) and perform a system security scan.
 Reporting and scanning requirements increase as your processing volume increases.

-Here are some tips for maintaining PCI compliance for your ecommerce business:
+Here are some quick tips for maintaining PCI compliance for your ecommerce business:

 Consumer awareness is a key factor in keeping your website safe from hackers—especially if your website allows for employee and customer logins.
-Cyber-attacks often target user vulnerabilities, so apart from providing a secure website infrastructure, educating your website users on the most common hacking strategies is a must.
+Cyberattacks often target users to look for vulnerabilities, so apart from providing a secure website infrastructure, educating your website users on the most common hacking strategies is a must.

 Hacking Strategies